 The notes will be our senior unsecured obligations and will rank equally in right of payment with all of our existing and future unsecured senior indebtedness.
-The notes are irrevocably and unconditionally guaranteed on a senior unsecured basis by our parent, NuStar Energy L.P., and one of our affiliates, Kaneb Pipe Line Operating Partnership, L.P., or KPOP, jointly and severally.
-KPOP will be released from its guarantee when it no longer guarantees any obligations of NuStar Energy L.P. or any of its subsidiaries, including NuStar Logistics, under any bank credit facility or public debt instrument.
+The notes are irrevocably and unconditionally guaranteed on a senior unsecured basis by our parent, NuStar Energy L.P., and one of our affiliates, NuStar Pipeline Operating Partnership L.P. (formerly Kaneb Pipe Line Operating Partnership, L.P.), or NPOP, jointly and severally.
+NPOP will be released from its guarantee when it no longer guarantees any obligations of NuStar Energy L.P. or any of its subsidiaries, including NuStar Logistics, under any bank credit facility or public debt instrument.
 The guarantee by our parent will rank equally in right of payment to all of NuStar Energy L.P.'s existing and future unsecured and unsubordinated indebtedness.
-The guarantee by KPOP will rank equally in right of payment to all of KPOP's existing and future unsecured and unsubordinated indebtedness.